openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 special allowances can be provided for specific students.
 Consult with your organization's Disability Services resources to decide whether and how a learner with specific needs can be accommodated.

+.. note:: Make sure the learner who has requested special allowances does not start taking the proctored exam before the exemption has been approved and set up.

 If it is confirmed that some special allowance should be made to the exam policy for a particular learner, follow these steps.